 The Off-Peak Car (red car plate) scheme in Singapore provides car owners who don’t drive regularly the benefits of owning a car minus the huge expenses.
-There are two types of Off-Peak Car schemes – the old Off-Peak Car scheme (OPC) and Revised Off-Peak Car scheme (ROPC).
+There are three types of Off-Peak Car schemes – the old Off-Peak Car scheme (OPC), weekend car scheme and Revised Off-Peak Car scheme (ROPC).
 The old OPC scheme refers to the vehicles registered or converted to the OPC scheme before the 25th of January 2010.
-This scheme is no longer available for conversion or registration.
-These cars are able to drive freely the country except for these restrictions.
+This scheme, together with the weekend car scheme, is no longer available for conversion or registration.

-The ROPC scheme, on the other hand, refers to the vehicles registered to this scheme on or after the 25th of January 2010.
-Unlike the old OPC scheme, ROPC vehicles are only restricted to drive during Mondays to Fridays from 7am to 7pm.
-They can be driven on weekends and public holidays.
-Due to more time on the road, ROPC vehicles receive a smaller discount as compared to the old OPC.
-OPC/ROPC car owners can get an electronic day licence (or e-Day Licence) for days when they drive on restricted hours.
+Cars under the ROPC Scheme can be driven freely outside restricted hours (weekdays 7am to 7pm).
+ROPC car owners can get an electronic day licence (or e-Day Licence) for days when they drive on restricted hours.
 For more information about the requirements of the e-Day Licence, please check out the One Motoring website here.

 Why ROPC is an Excellent Choice for Car Owners?